-Directors, Officers and employees who have a direct or indirect knowledge, from time to time, of material facts or changes in the affairs of the Corporation, which have not been disclosed to the public, including any information likely to affect the market price of the Corporation’s shares, are restricted to buy or sell Manila Water shares during the following period:
+All Directors, Key Officers, employees, consultants, advisers of the Company, and members of the immediate families of directors and key officers who are living in the same household as the directors and key officers (the "Covered Persons" who have direct or indirect knowledge, from time to time, of material facts or changes in the affairs of the Company, which have not been disclosed to the public, including any information likely to affect the market price of the Company's shares, shall:

-- Ten (10) calendar trading days before and three (3) calendar trading days after the disclosure of quarterly and annual financial results; and
+(i) Five (5) trading days before and two (2) trading days after the disclosure of the quarterly and annual financial results and;

-- Three (3) calendar trading days before and three (3) calendar trading days after the disclosure of any material information other than the above.
+(ii) Two (2) trading days after the disclosure of any material information other than the above

-All Directors, Officers, and employees are required to report their trades on a quarterly basis to the Office of the Compliance Officer within fifteen (15) calendar days from the end of each quarter.
+All Covered Persons are required to report their trades on a quarterly basis to the Office of the Compliance Officer.

 Manila Water has a policy of prompt and adequate disclosure of all material facts or changes in its affairs of the Corporation including any information likely to affect the market price of its shares.
 Hence, the Company ensures transparency of information to its shareholders, stakeholders and the public.
 It regularly and truthfully updates its shareholders, stakeholders and the public on its financial and operational results, business prospects and all other relevant information.